decc/calculator-book/how-the-webtool-works.md

 8. Edit the JavaSript views to reflect any desired presentational changes
 8. Run 'rackup' command from the top of the twenty-fifty directory and navigate to http://0.0.0.0:9292

-translate the excel file to C, then compile the C start the server - and you should see you new model. need to edit the JavaScript views to make cosmetic changes, or make more fundamental changes to the way in which the results are displaid.
--->